Expense management

 You will no longer have to store expense receipts for the entire month and create lengthy expense reports as you can submit reimbursements in real-time instead through the expense management system.
 The system will also directly route it to the necessary approver and notify them immediately.
 Employees will be able to check the status of their reimbursements at any time.

-As you embark on developing your reimbursement policy, keep these best practices in mind.
+As you embark on developing your employee reimbursement policy, keep these best practices in mind.
 Remember that a well-crafted policy is a living document that evolves with your organization.
 Regular reviews and updates ensure that it continues to serve as a valuable tool for both employees and the company.

 Using Volopay to manage employee reimbursements